 Making staff feel valued, supported and ‘invested in’ is critical for ensuring high quality care, essential for customer satisfaction and required to increase operational efficiencies and achieve outstanding ratings from the Care Quality Commission.
 MFWD research has identified that all organisations have experts or pockets of knowledge but disseminating this valuable knowledge / insight on a consistent basis is a challenge.
 To monitor ongoing training there are time pressures as well as bureaucracy meaning that staff are not easily able to record evidence of their professional development needed for their own performance management and to fulfil regulation requirements.

-Move Forward with Dignity has deploying Perform™ to track, manage and reward staff behaviour and development.
-Under a software as a service agreement, it is branded and delivered as a solution for the Care Home and Healthcare Sectors as Vortices.
+Move Forward with Dignity has deployed Perform™ to track, manage and reward staff behaviour and development.
+Under a service agreement, the software is branded and delivered as a solution for the Care Home and Healthcare Sector.
 Perform provided a bespoke framework for the collaborative assessment of performance and improved professional behaviours based on the criteria set out in the Care Quality Commission inspection framework.
 Providing access to the app and collaborative web portal for all staff and managers enabled focussed inspection and the early raising of potential areas of improvement.
 From a professional development perspective, it builds staff morale and skills by incentivizing the accumulation of performance credits.
 This enables them to build a living CV/ portfolio of evidence of their skills and achievements for easier career progression and advancement.
 In addition, it provides a means of capturing operational best practice and sharing it in a consistent manner across all job roles in a group or across a region.